What Is a HIPAA Security Risk Assessment?

 Insufficient Workforce Training

 Phishing remains the most common initial access method used against healthcare organizations.
 Security awareness training is an addressable implementation specification under §164.308(a)(5), but satisfying that specification requires more than an annual email reminder.
 Effective programs use simulated phishing exercises, role-based training modules, and documented completion records.
-See our guide on HIPAA compliance essentials for small practices for a practical workforce training framework.
+Our overview of security awareness training covers what a defensible training program looks like for clinical and administrative staff.

 Risk Management: Turning Assessment Findings Into Action